frederic-perez/AmE-dictionary/data/idioms.md

 __no less than__ :dart:
 __no longer__
 __no matter how you slice it__ :two: Regardless of how a situation is analyzed, viewed, or portrayed, the truth of it remains unchanged. _No matter how you slice it, the drastically lower sales numbers this year are bad news for the company’s prospects for growth._
-__no matter what__ In any conditions; regardless of what happens. _I don’t care if it’s raining, I’m going to the concert no matter what._
+__no matter what__ :three: In any conditions; regardless of what happens. _I don’t care if it’s raining, I’m going to the concert no matter what._
 __no nonsense__ _adj_ :three: Totally serious; with no tricks or deceit.
 Hyphenated before a noun. _The new manager is very no nonsense in how he deals with customer complaints._ _We’re going to start adopting a no-nonsense approach to the problem._
 __no offense taken__
 __no offense__ :three: What I have said or am about to say is not meant to offend or insult you, even though it could be interpreted that way. _No offense, but I think it may be time you cleaned up your kitchen._